bavc/bavc-resources/docs/Technical Documentation/anamorphicContent.md

 * If familiar circular objects like balls, traffic lights or stop signs look distorted
 * If subtitles look taller than usual

+Anamorphic content can be found on almost any video tape format.
+However it is most common on MiniDV and DigiBeta.
+We don't need to worry about the workflow details for MiniDV because dvrescue takes care of it for us.

 ## Capturing Anamorphic Content

 At BAVC we prefer to preserve tapes as close to their original format as possible.
 As a result, digitizing anamorphic content is no different than digitizing non-anamorphic content.
 The Preservation Files that we deliver for anamorphic content will be distorted, 4:3 files.
 This is because we want to make sure there is consistency across all digitized files.